HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Methodology

-As shown in Fig.~\ref{fig_architecture}, the proposed HIPA consists of three stages to progressively recover high-resolution (HR) image from its low-resolution (LR) version.
-The first two stages are both constructed based on the proposed multi-reception field attention module (MRFAM) and the proposed attention-based position encoding vision Transformer (APE-ViT).
-The last stage is constructed based only on the MRFAM without using the APE-ViT because input to the last stage is the entire image, which will greatly increase the computational time and the need for more memory.
-Besides, to achieve different sized input patches for the Transformer, we adopt the multi-patch hierarchy on the input LR image.
-Specifically, we first split the LR image into different non-overlapping patches for different stages: four for the first stage, two for the second stage, and the entire LR image for the last stage, and then, gradually integrate them in the next stage.
-In the second stage, we utilize vertical integration ( 13 and 24) of subblocks rather than horizontal integration (12 and 34).
-We can also do horizontal integration in the second stage, which was investigated but did not yield significant differences.
+As shown in Fig.~\ref{fig_architecture}, the proposed HIPA consists of three stages to progressively recover the high-resolution (HR) image from its low-resolution (LR) input.
+The Transformer of the first two stages mainly learn broad contextual information, while the last stage focuses on learning the desired details.
+Each stage is constructed based on the proposed HIPA block, which mainly consists of two modules: a multi-receptive field attention group and a designed Transformer.
+To achieve multi-size patch input for the HIPA, we adopt the hierarchical patch partition on the input LR image.
+Specifically, we first split the LR image into different non-overlapping patches for different stages: four for the first stage, two for the second stage, and the entire LR image for the last stage, and then, gradually integrate intermediate results in the next stage.

-For simplicity, in the notation that follows, $I_{LR}$ and $I_{HR}$ denote the original LR input and the final HR output of the HIPA, respectively. $I_{LR}^{i,j}$ denotes the $j$-th patch at Stage $i$, for example, $I_{LR}^{1,1}$ denotes the $1$-st patch at the Stage 1, i.e., the upper left corner patch of Stage 1 input shown in Fig.~\ref{fig_architecture}.
+For simplicity, in the notation that follows, $I_{LR}$ and $I_{HR}$ denote the original LR input and the final HR output of the HIPA, respectively. $I_{LR}^{i,j}$ denotes the $j$-th patch at Stage $i$.
+For example, $I_{LR}^{1,1}$ denotes the $1$-st patch at Stage 1, i.e., the upper left corner patch of Stage 1 input shown in Fig.~\ref{fig_architecture}.

 Following~\cite{lim2017enhanced,zhang2018image}, we also use one convolution layer to extract the shallow feature (SF) $F_{0}^{1,j}$ from the original LR image.
 For Stage 1: